 Government may have been in the slow lane to accept social media as a viable conduit for sharing information, but agencies are now coordinating their efforts to ensure messages going out to the public can be trusted.
 Members of a panel discussing its uses at the AFCEA International Homeland Security Conference said the technologies that facilitate ubiquitous communications among the public are merely another change in generations of changes.
 The key is that the same principles that govern reliable news reports and privacy and civil liberties protections apply whether the public is depending on newspapers, broadcast, Facebook, Skype or Twitter, they agreed.

 Recent legislation is opening the doors for public safety organizations to do more in the wireless broadband realm.
 Experts in the field discussed the ramifications of H.R.
 3630 Title VI, which the president signed into law last month, during the first Thursday panel at the AFCEA International Homeland Security Conference.
 The benefits include improved collaboration among emergency service organizations and additional dollars that will be spent to improve communication capabilities.
 The FCC currently is putting together the Public Safety Interoperability Advisory Board.

-The U.S. Department of Homeland Security is rife with opportunities for the commercial sector, according to panelists discussing ways to do business with the department speaking during the final Wednesday session at the AFCEA International Homeland Security Conference.
+The U.S. Department of Homeland Security (DHS) is rife with opportunities for the commercial sector, according to panelists discussing ways to do business with the department speaking during the final Wednesday session at the AFCEA International Homeland Security Conference.
 But companies should be aware that the rules of engagement are changing, or already have changed, in a number of instances, so they should thoroughly research upcoming contract awards.
 Kevin Boshears, director, Office of Small and Disadvantaged Business Utilization, DHS, offered a few examples of the changes.

 Amazing anecdotes kept the audience entertained during the lunch session at the AFCEA International Homeland Security Conference.
-The experts were speaking about a serious subject: cyberwar.
-But the stories about their hands-on experience in learning how to fight cyberwars, how they've fought cyberthreats and what they believe is needed to prepare future cyberwarriors kept conference attendees enthralled.
+The experts spoke about a serious subject: cyberwar.
+But the stories about their hands-on experiences in learning how to fight cyberwars, how they've fought cyberthreats and what they believe is needed to prepare future cyberwarriors kept conference attendees enthralled.
 Among the panelists was Maj.
 T.J.
 O'Connor, USA, 10th Special Forces Group (A), S-6.
 While attending the U.S. Military Academy, Maj.
 O'Connor had some time on his hands that led him to learn how best to defeat cyberattacks.

 Although not claiming victory, the U.S. Department of Homeland Security (DHS) has made some serious headway in improving cybersecurity, according to panelists discussing the topic at the DHS 2012 Information Technology Industry Day in Washington, D.C.
 Experts said the threats have not disappeared but rather have changed, and various DHS agencies have been learning how to better handle them.
 Alma Cole, chief systems security officer, U.S. Customs and Border Protection, described today's cyberthreats in a way the other panelists agreed with.